asheshd/aie_mlops_demo/README.md

 aie_mlops_demo
 ==============================

-This is an AI E project demo
+This is an AI E MLOps project demo.

 Project Organization
 ------------